 Health information is sensitive information for the purposes of privacy legislation.
 Therefore patient consent is required to collect and disseminate information.

-The primary purpose of Canberra Eye Hospital collecting patient information is for the holistic care of the patient.
+The primary purpose of Canberra Eye Surgeons collecting patient information is for the holistic care of the patient.

 Where practical, all patient information will be collected directly from the patient.